davidjimenezanca/Example_Spring-Data-Redis/README.md

 ## Starting the application

-As first step start the installation of Redis DB.
-Configuration is done for local Redis server.
+As first step you will need to install and start a Redis DB.

+In this project client's configuration is done for a running local Redis server.

-After that you can start this application using maven:
+After that you can start this application using maven: just typing:

 mvn camel:run